mgonzalezperna/eva/README.md

-# Eva - Static web server for HEML project
+# Eva - Static web server for HEMK project

 Interface to process the signals send by the Orchestrator (Hedwig)